|Host Institution:||Semester, Academic Year, and Summer programs:

 Full details about ASA housing, as well as answers to commonly asked questions, can be found on our Housing page.

-Semester programs include 3 day excursions, and summer programs include 1 day excursion.
+Semester and summer programs each include 1 day excursion.
 Destinations vary by term.
 Past terms have included trips to Naples, the Amalfi Coast, as well as the following:

 - Capri (day excursion) – A short ferry ride from Sorrento, the Isle of Capri has been a vacation resort since the Roman Republic.
 See the famous Blue Grotto, the town of Anacapri and its Imperial Roman Villas, the Piazzetta, and the breathtaking Gardens of Augustus.